La vestale (Spontini): Performance history

 Its fame soon spread abroad; it appeared in Naples and in Vienna in 1811.
 The full piano score with lyrics in French and German was sold in Germany in 1812, as well as the score for an aria and a duet.
-In 1814 the opera was performed in Budapest. followed by Stockholm in 1823.
+In 1814 the opera was performed in Budapest followed by Madrid (translated into Spanish) in 1817 and Stockholm in 1823.
 It was premiered in the United States in French at Théâtre d'Orléans in New Orleans on 17 February 1828.
 Wagner conducted the work in Dresden in 1844 with Wilhelmine Schröder-Devrient.

 Important 20th-century revivals include those for Rosa Ponselle at the Met in 1925-26 and the Maggio Musicale Fiorentino in 1933, for Maria Caniglia in Rome, 1942, and the 1954 production at La Scala with Maria Callas in the title role, which was the first opera staging by the film director Luchino Visconti.
 There followed other revivals for leading sopranos; Leyla Gencer in Palermo, 1969 and Rome, 1973; Renata Scotto in Florence, 1970; Montserrat Caballé in Barcelona in 1982; and Raina Kabaivanska in Genoa in 1984.
 Muti reproduced the original version at La Scala in 1993, and English National Opera mounted the opera in London in 2002.

 A very memorable performance, on a slippery stage, on the last night of the Wexford Opera Festival in 1979 is described by Bernard Levin.

 La vestale is famous in historical terms but is only very infrequently performed.
 Two of its arias (translated to Italian and recorded by Maria Callas and Rosa Ponselle), "Tu che invoco" and "O nume tutelar", are better known than the work as a whole.
 In recognition of its role in the development of Richard Wagner's third opera, Rienzi, it was performed in concert form in Dresden's Semperoper in the Summer of 2013, conducted by Gabriele Ferro and starring Francisco Araiza as Cinna, Maria Agresta as Julia, and baritone Christopher Magiera as Licinius.

 A parody was staged in Paris in 1808, set in a hatmaker's shop.